KTC 2: Integrated Exercise Principles

 - Restate the theory and principles of cable based training

-- Organize progressions from foundational exercises to cable based exercises
+Organize progressions from foundational exercise modules to cable based exercises

-- Design programs that integrate cable exercises with traditional strength exercises
+Design programs that integrate cable exercises with traditional strength training programs

-- Critique and modify exercise form based on the participant’s posture and presence of faulty movements
+Critique and modify exercise form based on the participant’s alignment, posture and presence of faulty movement patterns

 Text References and Recommended Reading: